-- Alcoholism is a barrier towards receiving a good education.
-It can be difficult to maintain focus and be punctual when an individual needs to make sure they have a drink in the morning just to avoid withdrawal symptoms.
+- Alcoholism is a barrier to receiving a good education.
+It can be challenging to maintain focus and be punctual when an individual needs to make sure they have a drink in the morning just to avoid withdrawal symptoms.

-Once an individual understands the potential danger of drinking alcohol, it’s important to identify the most well-known risk factors that can lead to alcoholism.
+Once an individual understands the potential danger of drinking alcohol, it’s crucial to identify the most well-known risk factors that can lead to alcoholism.
 There are several different risk factors involved in determining whether a person is likely to develop a problem with alcohol.
 Everyone will have a certain number of risk factors, and the more risk a person faces in their daily lives, the more likely they are to develop a dependency on alcohol.

-There has been much debate as to whether or not genetics can actually be considered as one of the causes of alcohol abuse.
+There has been much debate as to whether or not genetics can be considered as one of the causes of alcohol abuse.
 A growing body of scientific research suggests that people born to parents who struggle with alcoholism are much more likely to develop the condition themselves.

-The National Institute on Alcohol Abuse and Alcoholism has spearheaded enough research to prove that alcoholism isn’t simply a result of environmental factors.
-The transmission of a certain gene known as the DRD2 gene has been associated with an increased risk of alcoholism, though it is yet to be identified as a definite cause of the problem itself.
+The National Institute on Alcohol Abuse and Alcoholism has spearheaded enough research to prove that alcoholism isn’t merely a result of environmental factors.
+The transmission of a particular gene known as the DRD2 gene has been associated with an increased risk of addiction, though it is yet to be identified as a definite cause of the problem itself.

 Families and Alcoholism

-The general consensus of studies done on the impact of family and alcoholism have revealed that those who are born to alcoholic parents are more likely to develop alcohol problems themselves for several reasons.
+The consensus of studies done on the impact of family and alcoholism has revealed that those who are born to alcoholic parents are more likely to develop alcohol problems themselves for several reasons.